Module adcp.server.idempotency.backends

 store = IdempotencyStore(backend=backend, ttl_seconds=86400)

-the cache write is NOT in the same transaction as the handler's
+the same transaction as the handler's unrelated business writes.
+A crash

-leaves the slot empty; the next retry re-executes the handler.
+slot empty; the next retry re-executes the handler.

 Idempotent handlers absorb this without harm. **Handlers with